 The Secretary of Labor and Employment shall, in consultation with the Chairman of the Commission, appoint the staff and employees of the Commission, and its regional branches as the needs of the service may require, subject to the Civil Service Law, rules and regulations, and upgrade their current salaries, benefits and other emoluments in accordance with law.
-(A, Art.215)
+(Art.215-a)

 ARTICLE 219.
 Ranks, salaries, benefits and other emoluments. - The Chairman and members of the Commission shall have the same rank, receive an annual salary equivalent to, and be entitled to the same allowances, retirement and other benefits and privileges as those of the Presiding Justice and Associate Justices of the Court of Appeals, respectively.
 The Labor Arbiters shall have the same rank, receive an annual salary equivalent to and shall be entitled to the same allowances, retirement and other benefits and privileges as that of a Judge of the Regional Trial Court In no case, however, shall the provision of this Article result in the diminution of existing salaries, allowances and benefits of the aforementioned officials.
-(A, Art.216)
+(Art.216-a)

-TITLE II NATIONAL LABOR RELATIONS COMMISSION CHAPTER II POWERS AND DUTIES
+NATIONAL LABOR RELATIONS COMMISSION

+POWERS AND DUTIES